Get a Free Consultation

-Having a hip replacement surgery can relieve your pain, recover your mobility and provide a better quality of life.
+A hip replacement surgery can relieve your pain, recover your mobility and provide a better quality of life.
 The problems in your hip joints can prevent you from walking or functioning properly and cause severe pain.
 Orthopedic surgeons have been successfully performing hip replacements for years.
-Also, they stay current while the surgical techniques are constantly evolving.
+Also, they stay current while surgical techniques are constantly evolving.

-In hip replacement surgery, they remove damaged areas of your hip joint and replace it with a prosthesis.
-These artificial joints are made of metal, ceramic, as well as very hard plastic.
+Hip replacement surgery removes damaged areas of your hip joint and replaces them with a prosthesis.
+These artificial joints are made of metal, ceramic, and rigid plastic.
 Furthermore, consider this procedure if other treatment options do not relieve your pain.
 After all, it is major surgery.

 Today, prostheses can function for at least 15 years.
-Most patients experienced a great reduction in pain and freedom of movement after surgery.
+Most patients experienced a significant reduction in pain and freedom of movement after surgery.
 Additionally, arthritis is the most common cause of surgery.

 - Continues despite taking medication